 A relentless and durable defensive end whose late-career surge in Buffalo established him as one of the NFL's most consistent pass rushers.

-Jerry Hughes began his football life as a running back, but it was on the defensive line where he forged a long and impactful NFL career.
-A standout at TCU, where he won the Ted Hendricks Award as the nation's top defensive end, he entered the league as a first-round pick for the Indianapolis Colts.
-His early years were quiet, but a 2013 trade to the Buffalo Bills unlocked his potential.
-In Buffalo, Hughes found a perfect home, becoming the energetic, high-motor bookend to a formidable defensive line.
-He racked up double-digit sack seasons and, more importantly, provided relentless pressure off the edge for nearly a decade.
-His consistency was remarkable; he started over 140 games for the Bills, becoming a vocal leader and a fan favorite known for his explosive first step.
-While team playoff success often eluded him in Buffalo, his individual production and durability made him a cornerstone of one of the league's most respected defenses throughout the 2010s.
+Jerry Hughes won the Ted Hendricks Award as the nation's top defensive end at TCU.
+The Indianapolis Colts selected him in the first round of the 2010 NFL Draft.
+A 2013 trade to the Buffalo Bills unlocked his potential.
+He became the high-motor bookend to a formidable defensive line, racking up double-digit sack seasons and providing relentless pressure off the edge for nearly a decade.
+He started over 140 games for the Bills, becoming a vocal leader and a fan favorite.
+Team playoff success often eluded him in Buffalo, but his individual production and durability made him a cornerstone of one of the league's most respected defenses throughout the 2010s.

 1981–1996